-What does Thela Hun Ginjeet mean?
+What do you think Thela Hun Ginjeet means?

 King Crimson: Thela Hun Ginjeet Meaning